 - neurogenerative diseases, including Parkinson’s disease and multiple sclerosis

-A separate study found that curcumin may stop cancer-associated fibroblasts.
+A separate found that curcumin may stop cancer-associated fibroblasts.
 Fibroblasts are connective tissue cells that produce collagen and other fibers.
 These fibers may contribute to prostate cancer.

 Curcumin also has radioprotective and radiosensitizing properties.
 These may help make tumor cells more susceptible to radiation while also protecting your body against its harmful effects.
-A 2016 study found that curcumin supplementation can improve a person’s antioxidant status while undergoing radiotherapy.
+A found that curcumin supplementation can improve a person’s antioxidant status while undergoing radiotherapy.
 The study determined that this can be done without hurting the therapy's effectiveness.

 Researchers in an earlier study determined that curcumin supplementation may lessen lower urinary tract symptoms associated with radiotherapy.